hashgraph/guardian/docs/guardian/faqs.md

 **12. What is the difference between requestVcDocumentBlock and externalDataBlock to report data?**

-Both are for reporting data, both are producing VCs at the ‘exit.’
-1. requestVcDocumentBlock requires authorization, but the actual document is just json.
-2. externalDataBlock does not require authorization, but the document must already be a VC and be correctly signed.
+Both are for reporting data, both are producing VCs at the ‘exit.’&#x20;

+1\. requestVcDocumentBlock requires authorization, but the actual document is just json.&#x20;

+2\. externalDataBlock does not require authorization, but the document must already be a VC and be correctly signed.

 **13. Why do I get the error INSUFFICENT\_TX\_FEE?**

-The fee in the transaction is too small and needs to be increased\*\*.\*\*
+The fee in the transaction is too small and needs to be increased changing setting of **MAX\_TRANSACTION\_FEE**

 **14. How are we linking topics to stored ipfs data after mongodb goes away?
 Is there somewhere I can read this?**